 Write According to the Number of Searches on Search Engines

-Google, Bing, Duckduckgo, etc. are search engines.
-Your biggest market on a content writing site are not your followers on a social network like facebook or Google Plus.
-It’s not even all your fans on hubpages.
+Google, Bing, DuckDuckGo, etc. are search engines.
+Your biggest market on a content writing site is not the people who follow you on a social network like Facebook.
+It’s not even all your fans on HubPages.
 It’s the readers that Google sends to your article.

 That said, it might be worthwhile for certain over-presented topics to consider getting to the top of the SERPS for other search engines.

 If you haven’t heard the phrase before, it means the list of words that people put into the search engine.
 So, for instance, if people want to know what the latest cricket score is, they might type ‘cricket score.’
 That’s a long-tail keyword.
 It comprises more than one word.
 Or if they want to know the time zone in another country, they might type ‘time zone Canada.’
 That’s another long-tail keyword.
 There are hundreds of thousands of long-tail keywords that the search engines respond to.

 There’s a problem, however.
 If you were to search for “Michael Jackson Bio,” hundreds of thousands of articles would come up.
 There would, however, only be one article at the top of the Google page (SERPS).
 And it probably isn’t going to be yours.

 So it’s not only a matter of having your title (your article) recognized by the search engine; the title has to meet other criteria.

 Write on Topics on Which Little Has Been Written

 You have to walk a tight rope between sufficient people on the web searching for that topic and very few articles having been written about it.
 Twenty years ago, that was an easy thing to do.
 Now it’s not.
 Now it’s the most difficult thing of the entire aspect of writing on the web.
 That’s why you can’t afford to write about what you want to write about – not if you want to earn money, and the clue to earning money is being read.